How to Guarantee an Effortless Registration Experience

 Do you know what’s more frustrating than submitting a registration form and getting a denied notification?
 Trying to submit a form and seeing some of the fields highlighted as erroneous without a proper explanation.

 What do future attendees need to change or add to the form so it will submit correctly?
-Make sure you foresee any problems potential guests may have when filling in the form, and offer a detailed explanation or generic examples of what certain fields must contain.
+Make sure you anticipate any potential problems guests may encounter when filling in the form, and provide detailed explanations or generic examples of what each field must contain.

 Tip 4.
 Follow up with those who didn't finish the registration